turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail_event.md

   event_time asc;
 ```

-### List API requests that were not successfully executed
+### List events that were not successfully executed

 ```sql
 select